Future Proof Your Law Firm With Legal Tech Audits

 Once completed, use this information to categorize your existing technology.
 Although you may find other categories helpful, we suggest you start with Keep, Review, and Retire

 Keep: There will be many pieces of technology that your office will want to keep.
-Microsoft Word as your word processor is an easy one to keep (for now).
-Or you may have matter management software that is specifically designed for your office that you don’t want to get rid of.
+Sticking with Microsoft Word as your word processor is an easy one to keep (for now).
+Or you may have matter management software that is designed for your office that you don’t want to part with.
 Mark these as Keep and move on.

 This may be the project your Tech Leader takes on in the current quarter.

-Retire: You’ll also likely find that there is technology in your law office that you don’t even use, like software bought to do one task and never bothered to unsubscribe from.
+Retire: You’ll also likely find that there is technology in your law office that you don’t even use.
+You may have a software you bought to do one task and never bothered to unsubscribe from.
 Platforms that have been superseded by another product in the last quarter may also fall under Retire.

-Those should be marked as Retire, and your Tech Leader should get rid of them before the next tech audit.
+Once marked as Retire, your Tech Leader should get rid of them before the next tech audit.

 Your future-state document is a guide to where you want your systems, processes, and technology to go.
-It is the next iteration of your legal tech stack and it is a look toward innovation.
-If you are looking to eventually create a platform where your clients can track their own cases, but you only have an off-the-shelf client relationship manager right now, that tracking platform is your future state.
+It is the next iteration of your tech stack and it is a look toward legal tech innovation.
+For example, you currently have an off-the-shelf client relationship manager.
+You plan to create a platform where your clients can track their own cases.
+That tracking platform is your future state.

 This future-state document will not be as detailed as your current legal tech stack documentation.
 Instead, it is your vision.
-As you develop your legal tech stack audit, you will start incorporating the needs of your future state of legal tech innovation into your current audit.
-You may not get to that future state in one quarter or even one year, but by taking the steps outlined above, you’ll gradually move toward your goals with purpose.
+As you develop your legal tech audit, you will start incorporating the needs of your future state into your current audit.
+You may not get to that future state in one quarter or even one year.
+But by taking the steps outlined above, you’ll gradually move toward your goals with purpose.